olentangyfrc/2025-Reefscape-Code/README.md

 Instead we use a more basic alternative where we store each thing we wish to simulate as a seperate variable and modify those directly when in simulation mode.
 Overall this approach was much quicker to implement mid-season and gives us a good-enough testing ground for ideas.

 After simulating, we can view the position of our robot in either elastic or Advantage Scope using their built-in fields.
 Also we simulate the rest of our components, using boolean boxes to see if they reached a certain point, to better run autonomous routines and see how changes would affect certain actions like intaking or scoring.

+> **TODO**: Maybe include a picture or video of this happening, this one is very optional however.
+Also we need to merge sim changes into main

 ### 8. 🛠 Utilities
 Our `utilities` folder contains 6 files for general purposes throughout the code